Amedzro-Elikplim/Amedzro-Elikplim/README.md

 # Hi there 👋..am Amedzro Emmanuel Elikplim

+## About me
-  ## An ambivert😉 who codes, tech enthusiast🐱‍👤, loves learning new stuffs, meeting new people😁😁 and microverse student🏬
+   I'm an ambivert😉 who codes, tech enthusiast🐱‍👤, loves learning new stuffs, meeting new people😁😁 and microverse student🏬

-- 🔭 I’m currently working on Terappy, a plaform to connect clients to therapists
+- 🔭 I’m currently working on Terappy, a plaform to connect clients to therapists.
+Check it out https://terappy.netlify.app/
 - 🌱 I’m currently learning Ruby on rails
 - 👯 I’m looking to collaborate on Ruby and react projects
 - 🤔 I’m looking for help with web3 and blockchain